pengnam/SearchEngine/README.txt

 == General Notes about this assignment ==

+It would be important to read the write-up in the section about `Searching`, and to refer to the BONUS document for more information about query enhancements.

 Auxiliary Modules:
 1. Data Structures:
   We have a data structure module to hold all the important data structures, such